-Husband, father, sports enthusiast and Councillor for Cumberland Ward.
+Husband, father, sports enthusiast and City Councillor for Cumberland Ward.

 Stephen has dedicated much of his professional life to public service to the residents of Orléans and Cumberland.